 - May or may not receive a design to your liking

-Part 2 → Continue Reading
+Part 2 of Building a Brand Book on Budget → Continue Reading

 Disclaimer: I am not a designer.
-The information provided in Parts 1 & 2 of this article “How to Build a Good Looking Brand on a Budget” is based on my personal experience in building my own brand.
+The information provided in Parts 1 & 2 of this article “How to Build a Good Looking Brand Book on a Budget” is based on my personal experience in building my own brands.
 I only recommend products/sites that I have used personally and can speak to.
 If you would like more robust information or specific guidance on your business brand, I highly recommend speaking to one of the many talented designers out there.